Arafayyy/claude-skills-workspace/README.md

 - `SKILL.md` for instructions
 - `README.md` for human-facing setup and usage
 - `scripts/` for deterministic helpers when needed

+Current examples in this workspace:

+- `add-webhook` for webhook-oriented orchestration guidance
+- `design-website` for scripted prospect website generation

 ## Conventions